jtlindsey/ruby-bank-atm/README.md

 ### Notes
+Data is now saved on your local machine in the project data directory when you exit.
 Some prompts may be commented out and replaced with hard code while in progress.
 Entering in the wrong ATM Card key once will exit program.
 Entering in the wrong Pin 3 times will exit program.